Ishwari-Kenchi/Merry-quitmas/README.md

 🎄 Festive in the most unserious way

-🧠 Self-aware about how ridiculous it is
+🧠 Fully self-aware

-The website knows it’s roasting you.
+MERRY-QUITMAS knows it’s roasting you.
 It also knows you’re enjoying it.

 ✨ Features